RedisJSON/RedisJSON/docs/docs/developer.md

 * Review `system-setup.py` and install packages manually,
 * Use `system-setup.py --nop` to display installation commands without executing them,
 * Use an isolated environment like explained above,
-* Use a Python virtual environment, as Python installations are known to be sensitive when not used in isolation: `python2 -m virtualenv venv; . ./venv/bin/activate`
+* Use a Python virtual environment, as Python installations are known to be sensitive when not used in isolation: `python -m virtualenv venv; . ./venv/bin/activate`

 ## Installing Redis
 As a rule of thumb, you're better off running the latest Redis version.